joeybrown-ctrl/didactic-happiness/README.md

   ## Description

 A portfolio site (this one's the one, y'all!) built with Create-React-App, React, and Chakra UI.
+It's still in progress, but will showcase my work as a web developer, as well as provide a contact form, bio section and resume.

 This project is deployed to Netlify.
 Check it out [here](https://georgejosephbrown.com).